 Vitamin B12 vs B Complex: Which Supplement Is Right for You?

-All are vital for our wellbeing, but Vitamin B12 is often highlighted – and taken as a single supplement – as any deficiency will contribute to fatigue, poor appetite, depression and numbness/tingling in the hands and/or feet.
+Any deficiency will contribute to fatigue, poor appetite, depression, and numbness/tingling in the hands and/or feet.
 Over time, a lack of B12 could cause nervous system damage.
 This is a serious situation, best addressed by a doctor.

 What Is the Difference Between Vitamin B12 and B Complex?

-Together, the set of eight B vitamins that make up the B complex are presented in the optimum balance to provide the recommended daily amount.
+Together, the set of 8 B vitamins that make up the B complex is presented in the optimum balance to provide the recommended daily amount.

 All B vitamins are water-soluble and cannot be stored by the body.
 The good news is you can’t ‘overdose’ on the B vitamins as your body will simply excrete what you don’t need or use.
+Therefore, it is acceptable to have other multivitamins with Vitamin B12 and B Complex vitamins.
 The bad news is that you need to have a good intake of them all every day.

 What Vitamins Are in the B Complex?